MercersKitchen/Introductory-Computer-Science/Challenge Based Exemplars/ReadMe.txt

+This could be an app that gamifies how to create an app

 Turn this into Gameification for CS20 Reivew and online DIY
 - Include Points
 - Include Google Forms to Spreadsheet to print & verify with students, Spreadsheets will also add stuff up